conconga/ltisystems/README.md

             system:](#to-create-a-mimo-discrete-2-order-lti-system)
         -   [<span class="toc-section-number">2.2.3</span> to update the
             systems:](#to-update-the-systems-1)
+        -   [<span class="toc-section-number">2.2.4</span> to get the
+            current state:](#to-get-the-current-state-1)
 -   [<span class="toc-section-number">3</span> How to use](#how-to-use)

 # Introduction

 This package contains 2-order filters to follow inputs and calculate the first derivative of the filtered-output.
 The filters can be used in discrete time as much as continuous.

 There is one object of the filter as SISO, and another as MIMO.